 Outrage culture is a term coined for public shaming and reviling of people for usually minor offenses related to political identity narratives ( feminism, LGBT activism and Afrocentrism).
 It also denotes the “going viral” on social media of opprobrium against a particular person that often involves demands that they be fired ( and other unpleasant things happen to them).
-I think the term can be more broadly applied to include more severe wrongs and the phenomenon of #MeToo feminism, which started as a twitter hashtag.
-Outrage culture also often includes a torches and pitchforks mentality, which I described more fully in my previous post.
 This mentality treats an accusation as being enough to establish wrongdoing and reviles the accused.
 In what follows, I won’t try to explain public shaming as a practice in every context or culture, but only the recent surge of public shaming practice ( but not exhaustively).
 It is quite possible that in different periods of history and different cultures, the motivations for public shaming are different, even if there are some fundamental commonalities.

 The Receding of Christianity and Forgiveness